zzazzdzz/fools2019/README.md

 This is the minimal amount of changes required to get things working, but if you want to run fools2019 in a production environment, you should probably look through some other settings too.

 Time to test it!
-Run `python3 compiler.py`.
+Place yourself on the *server/* directory and then run `python3 main.py`.
+If it loads without any problems, close it (By just CTRL+C it :D) and execute `python3 compiler.py`.
 This will try to compile a test save file.
 If you don't see any errors and a *fools.sav* file appears in your *sav/* directory, then you know it worked.
 You can also play around and try compiling different save files, by changing the test session defined in *mocksession.py*.

 ## Then, run the backend server

-The server requires the *wsgiserver* module.
-Install it with `pip3 install wsgiserver`.
-You can then run `python3 main.py` in the *server/* directory, which will start the backend on 127.0.0.1:12710.
+Run `python3 main.py` in the *server/* directory: it will start the backend on 127.0.0.1:12710.
 You can try going to http://127.0.0.1:12710/ping/0 to see it working.

 If you only want to run fools2019 on localhost, that should be enough.
 However, if you want to set up a public server, you'll need to keep some things in mind.
 First, go through the *config.py* file and set reasonable values for all of the settings - most importantly, make sure to change your cryptographic secrets from the default "X".
 Next, the backend only listens on localhost by default, and you need to make it world-reachable.
 The recommended way is to set up whatever web server you want as a reverse proxy - the official event site used [nginx](http://nginx.org/).
 Last, make sure that the event server process is managed in some way (runs in background, it will be restarted if it dies, it does not run with root privileges, etc.) - for that, the official event site used [supervisor](http://supervisord.org/).
 An example supervisor script to run fools2019 is included in *extras/*.